-Ear reconstruction is a two-stage procedure where the contours of the normal ear are sculpted with costal cartilage and placed in a skin pocket to artistically create the ear.
+Ear reconstruction is a two-stage procedure where the contours of the normal ear are shaped with costal cartilage and placed in a skin pocket to create the ear.

 What can be achieved?

 At Artiste Plastic Surgery Ear Reconstruction is performed for the following reasons:

 - Other congenital anomalies

 - After traumatic amputation

 Dr Jack Zoumaras uses the Francoise Firmin technique of ear reconstruction.
 This involves two stages.
 The first stage consists of harvesting rib cartilage and carving all the 3-D contours of the ear and the second stage involves creation of the post-auricular sulcus and elevation of the construct.
 Dr Jack Zoumaras spent 6 months in Paris with Francoise Firmin learning about ear reconstruction from the worlds best.
 In this time Dr Jack Zoumaras was trained in this technique and has already started a database of ear reconstructions performed in Sydney to date.

 Microtia is the congenital absence of the external ear/pinna.
 It affects 1 in 8000 live births and may be associated with other congenital syndromes such as CFM, TCS, and Goldenhar’s.
 It commonly affects the right side greater than the left and in some circumstances bilateral.
 It affects children of Asian descent slightly more than others.
 The cause of isolated Microtia is unknown and likely multi-factorial; there is a small genetic component with the risk of an affected parent transmitting to a child around 5%.